• HSR2026

 9:45 - 10:15am

-11) Integrating High Speed Rail and Transit
+11) Integrating High-Speed Rail and Transit

-• Jim Derwinski, CEO - Metra, Illinois HSR Bio
+• Jim Derwinski, Metra, Illinois HSR Bio

 TOPICS: Planning for system integration, coordination of schedules, sharing stations; Seamless passenger experience moving from system to system, and region to region.